lanceplarsen/hashicorpdemo/README.md

 ### HashiCorp Runtime Config

-We've created our infasturcutre and installed all the software.
+We've created our infrastructure and installed all the software.
 Now we can see the power of HashiCorp at runtime.
 Below are some interesting things to look at before we run the example.
 You also need to modify the Nomad job file for your project.
 See the Nomad section for steps.

 #### Consul
 Consul is providing service discovery for our application.
 For Nginx, it will monitor health of backend services, in this example, our translate app.
 We can use another HashiCorp tool, Consul Template, to dynamically update the Nginx conf file based on the health of our backend services.
 Consul template will also dynamically generate SSL certs for us, leveraging Vault as PKI issuer.
 Pretty cool.
 You can see the Consul Template files below: